-According to Raja Nigantuh, there are four types of Pippali.
+According to Raja Nighantu, there are four types of Pippali.

 1. Pippali (Piper longum Linn): These types are mostly is found in places of Magadha.

-2. Gaja Pippali (Piper Chaba Hunter): This type is considered as fruit of Chavika plant and generally found in Bengal, Assam and some eastern parts of India.
+2. Gaja Pippali (Piper Chaba Hunter): This type is considered as the fruit of the Chavika plant and generally found in Bengal, Assam, and some eastern parts of India.

 Where do Pippali plants grow In India?

-Pippali is found throughout the country, particularly in the hotter parts of India, especially in sub mountain tracts from central Himalayas to Assam to Khasi and Mikir hills.
-They are also found in evergreen forest of Western Ghats from Konkan to Kerala.
+Pippali is found throughout the country, particularly in the hotter parts of India, especially in sub-mountain tracts from the central Himalayas to Assam to Khasi and Mikir hills.
+They are also found in the evergreen forest of Western Ghats from Konkan to Kerala.

 Pippali – History Of Therapeutic Uses

-More information of Pippali uses have been mentioned in “Atharva Veda” (book of knowledge or the procedures for everyday life) such as Rasayana (science of lengthening lifespan) etc.
+More information on Pippali uses has been mentioned in “Atharva Veda” (book of knowledge or the procedures for everyday life) such as Rasayana (the science of lengthening lifespan) etc.

 Pippali – History Of Hindu Mythology

-In Hindu mythology, it is believed that Pippali has emerged during oceanic infuriate (Samudra Manthan) along with elixir (amrit).
-The Jaiminiya Bramhana described that the Saint Vasitha devoured Pippali to acquire health and wealth.
+In Hindu mythology, it is believed that Pippali has emerged during oceanic infuriate (Samudra Manthan) along with the elixir (Amrit).
+The Jaiminiya Brahmana described that the Saint Vasitha devoured Pippali to acquire health and wealth.
 The text Kousika Dharmasutra (instruction to conduct rituals described in the Vedas), Pippali was suggested to neonates (an infant in the first 28 days after birth) together with other herbs.

 This was a process has claimed to rejuvenate, recharge intellectual power (Medhya).
-Pippali is a spice that has also been specified in Bhaishajya Kaala (time of drug administration) it is a text that is mainly illustrated in reference with paediatrics (Bala of Roga) Rogi, particular Dosha, Dooshya, and various other factors.
+Pippali is a spice that has also been specified in Bhaishajya Kaala (time of drug administration) it is a text that is mainly illustrated in reference to pediatrics (Bala of Roga) Rogi, particular Dosha, Dooshya, and various other factors.

 Pippali – Ayurveda

-In Ayurveda Pippali describes as distinct and essential herb for life, the name itself means “to drink and digest.”
-Pippali is known as a “tridoshic” herb in Ayurveda, an herb that is favourable for all body-types.
-Pippali must be used within moderate for Pitta types due to its cooling, post-digestive effect (vipak) unlike to its close relative black pepper (maricha).
+In Ayurveda, Pippali describes as a distinct and essential herb for life, the name itself means “to drink and digest.”
+Pippali is known as a “tridoshic” herb in Ayurveda, an herb that is favorable for all body-types.
+Pippali must be used within moderate for Pitta types due to its cooling, post-digestive effect (vipak) unlike its close relative black pepper (maricha).